-Being a natural sugar, palm sugar is alkaline and not acidic.
+Being a natural sugar, tal mishri is alkaline and not acidic.
 Alkaline foods are healthier for arthritis patients.
 Therefore, patients of arthritis and rheumatic (nerve) pain may replace white sugar with palm sugar to strengthen bones.

-Being rich source of Iron and Calcium, palm sugar or tal mishri may be helpful to maintain haemoglobin level in the body.
-Replace white sugar with palm sugar to prevent anaemia.
+Being rich source of Iron and Calcium, tal mishri may be helpful to maintain hemoglobin level in the body.
+Replace white sugar with palm sugar to prevent anemia.

 6. Good Source of Vitamin B12:

 Palmyra palm sugar is perhaps the only vegetarian source of vitamin B12.
 Pure vegetarians normally have deficiency of Vitamin B12.
 Research says that by consuming 500 gram (approx.) of Tal mishri every month, one can fulfil daily requirement of vitamin B12.
 100 gm palm sugar contains 20 mcg of Vitamin B12.

 In fact, palm sugar or Tal mishri is a natural sweetener but not a miracle food.
 It is more expensive and not suitable for diabetics; therefore one should take extra care to avoid its excessive consumption.
 In short, you can use it in place of white sugar, not in addition to.